-- This school ensures that pupils with medical conditions can participate fully in all aspects of the curriculum and ensures that appropriate adjustments and extra support are provided. - Teachers at Hawthorn are aware of the potential for pupils with medical conditions to have special educational needs (SEN).
-Pupils with medical conditions who are finding it difficult to keep up with their studies are referred to the SEN coordinator. - This school ensures that lessons about common medical conditions are incorporated into PSHE lessons and other parts of the curriculum, - Pupils at this school learn how to respond to common medical conditions.
+- At Hawthorn, pupils with medical conditions can participate fully in all aspects of the curriculum and ensures that appropriate adjustments and extra support are provided. - Teachers at Hawthorn are aware of the potential for pupils with medical conditions to have special educational needs (SEN).
+Pupils with medical conditions who are finding it difficult to keep up with their studies are referred to the SEN coordinator. - Hawthorn ensures that lessons about common medical conditions are incorporated into PSHE lessons and other parts of the curriculum, - Pupils at Hawthorn learn how to respond to common medical conditions.